The secret sauce to winning at youth sports is the understanding that it all starts with the right coaching attitude.

 1. Focus on player development.

 A coach’s primary responsibility is player development.
 It’s not about the won-loss record.
 Wins will take care of themselves if you take the right approach.
-During games, it’s not about critiquing refs’ calls or trying to influence calls.
+It’s not about critiquing refs’ calls or trying to influence calls during games.
 If you’re focused on teaching your players, there isn’t time for that.

 Player development is all about improving individual and team skills.
 There’s a lot to learn at practices and at games.
-If you’re too focused on how the refs are calling the game, you can’t be as focused as you need to be on instructing players.
+If you’re too focused on how the refs call the game, you can’t be as focused as you need to be on instructing players.

 2. Take a lifetime learning approach to coaching.